Simulate TPCs with bootstrap to propagate uncertainty

 -th

-iteration is given by n_boots_samples
+iteration is given by n_boots_samples, or

 .